e-HAIL Members

 Assistant Professor, Internal Medicine

-Areas of Expertise: Network analysis; prediction; chronic illness care.
+Areas of Expertise: Network analysis; prediction; chronic illness care

 Publications: